 A report released by Ernst & Young in January 2014, ranked New Mexico 1st in the west for manufacturers with the lowest effective tax rate for manufacturing.
-A major factor in the report was the New Mexico Jobs Package which was signed into law by Governor Susana Martinez in 2013 which included phasing down the corporate income tax rate to 5.9% and providing a single sales factor apportionment methodology for corporations whose principal business activity is manufacturing.

 Research and development capacity, combined with plentiful natural resources, an excellent climate, low cost of doing business and aggressive job creation incentives equate to a growing manufacturing sector when other states are experiencing declines.
 The New Mexico Small Business Assistance Program allows a business to use a scientist, engineer, or facility to test a product or develop a prototype.

 Intel, Honeywell, General Mills, Jabil, Medlin Ramps, and Tempur-Pedic all have manufacturing facilities in New Mexico.